tkestack/tke/docs/devel/development.md

 ```

 TKEStack manages docker images via manifests and manifest lists.
-Please make sure you enable experimental features in the Docker CLI.
+Please make sure you enable experimental features in the Docker client.
 You can find more details in [docker manifest docs](https://docs.docker.com/engine/reference/commandline/manifest/).

 For more functions of other components, please see [here](/docs/devel/components.md).
 To run tke system locally, please see [here](/docs/devel/running-locally.md).